 Once the monthly subscription fee has been charged at the start of a new billing cycle, you have 7 working days (14 days for users in the European Union) from the start of your first paid billing cycle to cancel your subscription for a refund.

-You won't be billed for trying out the services during your introductory trial period.
+You won't be billed for trying out Google Play Music during your free trial.
 If you don't cancel your subscription before the end of that trial, you will start to be billed.
-Once you’ve canceled your one-time free trial, your account will no longer have the option to try a subscription for free.